v-jiang/cv/content/authors/admin/_index.md

 ## About Me

-Virginia is a PhD candidate in Chemical and Biological Engineering coadvised by Jerelle Joseph and José Avalos. who received an undergraduate degree in Chemical Engineering at Columbia University in 2021.
+Virginia is a PhD candidate in Chemical and Biological Engineering coadvised by Jerelle Joseph and José Avalos, researching modeling biomolecular condensates to modulate reaction rates for metabolic engineering.
+Virginia received an undergraduate degree in Chemical Engineering at Columbia University in 2021.
 Prior to starting at Princeton, Virginia worked as a scientific associate in drug discovery at D.E.
 Shaw Research.
-They are interested in modeling biomolecular condensates to modulate reaction rates for metabolic engineering.
 Outside of lab, Virginia enjoys hiking, trying new food, and crafting toys for cats.